adriennemueller/adriennemueller.github.io/README.md

 4. Discuss any outstanding questions or ideas that students had during the week.
 Update the data dictionary and decision log as needed.

 <aside>
-💡 Start with a hypothesis, but allow for some modification and/or secondary hypotheses when discussing your research question with the students.
+💡 Start with a hypothesis, but allow for some modification and/or secondary hypotheses when discussing your research question with the students.<br>
 </aside>

 **Tasks for Week 3**